West Virginia State Folk Festival

 Wood Judy Hogsett

-67th Year of the Folk Festival Belles-2025—by Brenda K. McCartney
+68th Year of the Folk Festival Belles-2026—by Brenda K. McCartney

 The first Belles visited the Folk Festival in 1957.
-Ten ladies stayed in the home of Fern Rollyson, past President, and long-time supporter of the Folk Festival.
-The Belles that year were: Mrs. Florence Engle Braxton County; Mrs. Fannie Yoak-Calhoun County; Mrs. Daisy Sizemore-Clay County; Mrs. Elizabeth Carpenter-Doddridge County; Mrs. Emma Minney-Gilmer County; Mrs. Gertie Hall-Lewis County; Mrs. Icy Milam-Nicholas County; Mrs. June Elliott-Ritchie County; Mrs. Dottie Bolte-Roane County; and Mrs. Dorie Neptune-Wirt County.
+Ten ladies stayed in the home of Fern Rollyson, past President and long-time supporter of the Festival.
+The Belles that year were: Mrs. Florence Engle-Braxton County; Mrs. Fannie Yoak-Calhoun County; Mrs. Daisy Sizemore-Clay County; Mrs. Elizabeth Carpenter-Doddridge County; Mrs. Emma Minney-Gilmer County; Mrs. Gertie Hall-Lewis County; Mrs. Icy Milam-Nicholas County; Mrs. June Elliott-Ritchie County; Mrs. Dottie Bolte-Roane County; and Mrs. Dorie Neptune-Wirt County.
+Since those early years, the Belles are still an honored guest of the Folk Festival, coming from several counties in West Virginia!

 Who: Each county may select one 'belle' who: